knowledge-summary/programming-book-summary/designing-machine-learning-systems.md

 - **Importance Sampling** - Allow us to sample from a distribution when we only have access to another distribution.
   - Example: `P(x)` is hard to sample, we sample with proposal distribution / importance distribution `Q(x)` and weigh this sample by `P(x)/Q(x)`.
   - Example use case in ML: policy-based reinforcement learning

+## Labeling
+Most ML models in production today are supervised, and hence need labelled data.
+The performance depends heavily on the quality and quantity of the labeled data it's trained on.

+Data labeling has gone from being an auxiliary task to being a core function of many ML teams in production.

+Type of labeling
+- Hand labels
+- Natural labels

+### Hand labels
+Cons:
+- Expensive, especially when subject matter expertise is required
+- Threat to data privacy (e.g. confidential financial information, patient's medical records)
+- Slow (e.g. lung cancers X-rays label took almost a year to obtain sufficient label)
+  - Make model less adaptive to changing environment and requirements
+- Label multiplicity
+  - Example: Different labelers may label entity differently (e.g. `[Dark Lord] of the [Sith]` vs `[Dark Lord of the Sith]`)
+  - Solution: Set clearer rules

+**Data lineage** - Keep track of the origin of each of the data samples as well as its labels

+### Natural labels
+Natural labels are model's predictions that can be automatically evaluated or partially evaluated by the system.

+Example: Estimated time of arrival of a certain route on Google Map, stock price prediction

+The canonical example of tasks with natural labels is *recommender system*.

+The label of recommender system is whether the recommended items get clicked within a certain time frame.
+The recommendation that don't get clicked can be presumed to be bad, which is called *implicit label* (negative label presumed due to the lack of positive label).

+**Behavioral labels** - Natural labels that are inferred from user behaviors like clicks or ratings

+Even if the task doesn't inherently have natural labels, it might be possible to set up feedback collection. (e.g. Like button in news, asking for user translation on Google translate)

+**Feedback loop length** - The time between the serving prediction and receive feedback.

 # Chapter 5: Feature Engineering